fashn-AI/ComfyUI-FASHN/README.md

 ### Quick Start

-An example worflow, as shown in the screenshot above, is provided in a `workflow.json` file in this repository.
+An example workflow, as shown in the screenshot above, is provided in a `workflow.json` file in this repository.
 Alternatively, you can drag-and-drop the following image into ComfyUI:

 <p align="center">
     <img src="workflow.png" alt="workflow">